 This seems like a pretty good gig.
 She was the nominal head of state of more than you might think.
 Australia, New Zealand, Canada, Pakistan, Bangladesh, Yemen and Oman, a big swath of Africa and a lot of Caribbean islands.
 Sure, some were just protectorates, but that’s farther than Blofeld ever got at world domination.
 And he never got his face on currency.

 Ruling the world is a burden, so it’s no surprise that she has a drink now and then.
 Like daily, though the amounts have been disputed.
 Most estimates put the Queen downing four drinks each day.
 According to the former royal chef Darren McGrady the Queen would start before lunch with a gin and Dubonnet on the rocks with a slice of lemon.
 Lunch included a glass of wine and a dry Martini.
-By this account she is done with drinks until a glass of Champagne shortly before bedtime.
+By this account she was done with drinks until a glass of Champagne shortly before bedtime.
 Other reports suggest she would have a Martini in the evening.
-She has not issued a clarifying press release.
+She never issued a clarifying press release.

 Queen Elizabeth Cocktail

-The Queen’s birthday is obvious cause for a drink, so we come to the question of what it should be.
+The former Queen’s birthday is cause for a drink, so we come to the question of what it should be.
 Sure, we could follow directly in her footsteps with a Martini, but we’ve already covered that.
 Dubonnet?
 Somewhat obscure, but as we saw with the Napoleon cocktail ordinary sweet vermouth is not a bad substitute.

 Notably, though, the drink itself is not British.
 The Queen Elizabeth recipe was created by a bartender named Herbert Quack in 1934, at the Benjamin Franklin Hotel in Philadelphia.
 It was seemingly the winner of what must have been one of the earliest examples of brand-sponsored contests for bartenders.
 In this case Benedictine was the sponsoring brand and they used the recipe in their 1935 advertising.